-Article 4.12.
-Expedited Shipments
+Article 4.12: Expedited Shipments

-1. Each Party shall adopt or maintain expedited customs procedures for goods entered through air cargo facilities while maintaining appropriate customs control and selection.
-These procedures shall:

-(a) provide for information necessary to release an express shipment to be submitted and processed before the shipment arrives;

-(b) allow a single submission of information covering all goods contained in an express shipment, such as a manifest through, if possible, electronic means (1);
+- 1. Each Party shall adopt or maintain expedited customs procedures for goods entered through air cargo facilities while maintaining appropriate customs control and selection.
+These procedures shall: - (a) provide for information necessary to release an express shipment to be submitted and processed before the shipment arrives; - (b) allow a single submission of information covering all goods contained in an express shipment, such as a manifest through, if possible, electronic means1; - (c) to the extent possible, provide for the release of certain goods with a minimum of documentation; - (d) under normal circumstances, provide for express shipments to be released as soon as possible after submission of the necessary customs documents, provided the shipment has arrived; - (e) apply to shipments of any weight or value recognizing that a Party may require formal entry procedures as a condition for release, including declaration and supporting documentation and payment of customs duties, based on the good's weight or value; and

-(1) Additional documents may be required as a condition for release.
+1 Additional documents may be required as a condition for release.